 Intimacy denotes a degree of connection common to most human relationships.
 An intimate relationship is an on-going close bond between two people that includes emotional and/or physical closeness.
 While 'intimate relationship' implies the inclusion of physical intimacy, this need not necessarily be the case.

-In a healthy, functioning relationship we expect to be able to connect with our partner on a number of different levels: sharing warmth, respect, struggles, feelings and passions.
+In a healthy, functioning relationship we expect to be able to connect with our partner on a number of different levels: sharing warmth and affection, respect, struggles, feelings and passions.
 However, where there is emotional disparity or an issue with sexual intimacy, the situation damages the quality of our connection with our loved one, and this in turn affects all our relationships.

 Sexual intimacy is not always fulfilling.
 One-in-three men suffer from premature ejaculation and one-in-two over 40 year-old men are reported to suffer from erectile dysfunction, while 80% of women experience difficulty in reaching orgasm during intercourse.